HackRU/frontend/README.md

 In case something goes wrong, or in case of a fire, or in case you feel overwhelmed or daunted by what's going on, here are some rules that have personally helped me before:

 1. Take some time to calm down and chill out.
 Health comes first, even from a practical perspective.
 You can't fix anything while panicking.
 HALT is a real good pattern to keep in mind:  Don't try to work on things when you are hungry, angry/upset, lonely/lost, or tired to the extent that you can't perform properly.
 It will make things worse.
 Heroes be damned, don't try to stay up til 5am working on something on your own.
+If last minute crunching is needed, we shouldn't be doing it by ourselves.
 2. Write down what exactly has gone wrong and tell someone.
 Contact me, one of the directors, our assigned rnd mentor, the git-help channel, etc.  We will all will be willing to help clean up the mess.
 It's not just because this project affects all of us, and it's not just because we have a responsibility - it's because we literally have set shit on fire before and caused holy hell to occur through our mistakes.
-We want to be do as much as we can, and yelling and accusing people is definitively counter-productive.
+We want to be do as much as we can, and yelling and accusing people is definitely counter-productive.
 (Leave that for the post-mortem party ;) )
 3. Cooperate and work together with whoever's helping you to fix what happened as much as possible.
 Stay on the issue, learn from it, and don't add or subtract from directions to prevent further issues from rising.
 4. After it's passed, we'll all sit down and discuss the reason for what happened.
 Huge breaks and long error logs can be the result of innocent mistakes or even non-mistakes that have been handled a specific way by the library/framework/language in use.
-We will all benefit from learning what happened and then implementing a procedure to prevent it from happening again.
+We will all benefit from learning what happened and from implementing a procedure to prevent it from happening again.
+A good principle is to review the documentation given and to also write some of your own.
 5. Remember that communication is key, and that we are all very appreciative of your efforts and contributions.
 If you need to stop working on HackRU, we will understand and adapt as necessary.
 We just ask that you be courteous and tell of us any and all issues/questions that you have.

 ## Thanks for making it to the end (go be a great MF!)